 If you successfully completed your first ACMG Training and Assessment program (TAP) course LESS than one year ago:

-If you successfully completed your first course through either the ACMG Training and Assessment Program (TAP) or through Thompson Rivers University MORE than one year ago:
+If you successfully completed your first course through either the ACMG Training and Assessment Program (TAP) or through Thompson Rivers University (CMSG) MORE than one year ago:

 Submit your application with the following three (3) items by e-mail to email@example.com: